Child among 4 dead in shooting at Queens apartment building

 The shooting happened just before 9 p.m. at a four-story building on 30th Drive near 23rd Street in Astoria.

-The victims were two women, a man and a young boy, who were all found dead in a first-floor apartment.
+The victims were two women, a man and a young boy about 5 years old, who were all found dead in a first-floor apartment.

 Police have not yet released information on the gunman.
-A source tellls Eyewitness News that a weapon has been recovered.
+Investigators say that a weapon has been recovered.

 #BREAKING: Four confirmed dead, including a child.
 Weapon recovered. @NYPDSpecialops #ESU making entry in front and back.
 Still unclear if a suspect is at large. #abc7ny pic.twitter.com/R7C36A2ihU— Josh Einiger (@JoshEiniger7) July 31, 2018

+Detectives are investigating whether the deaths may have been a murder-suicide.
+"We don't lean either way but that is certainly something we will look to," said NYPD Chief of Detectives Dermot Shea.

 The circumstances that led to the shooting are not yet known.
+It was not immediately clear if the victims were related.

 ----------